rpm-software-management/rpm/docs/manual/spec.md

 versions of RPM (4.14 to 4.19) did issue a warning on those, but they are fully legal from RPM 4.20 onward.

 Macros are expanded even in comment lines.
-If this is undesireable, escape the macro with an extra percent sign (%):
+If this is undesirable, escape the macro with an extra percent sign (%):

 ```